Dustrunner369/PECWE-Calculator/README.md

 [CWE View-1003](https://cwe.mitre.org/data/definitions/1003.html) organizes weaknesses into a two-level tree of parents and children.
 When the queried CWE is a parent, the backend fetches CVEs for the parent and every child in parallel and returns them in `per_cwe`.

 The frontend renders a chip for each CWE; toggling chips recomputes the aggregate client-side by taking the **union of unique CVEs** across the selected CWEs and applying the same PECWE formula.
 A CVE mapped to multiple CWEs is counted once.

-## Rate Limits

-NVD results are capped at 50 CVEs for single-CWE queries and 200 per CWE for View-1003 aggregate queries.
-EPSS requests are batched at 100 CVEs per call.